KANHAIYA-VASHU/KANHAIYA-VASHU/README.md

-- 👋 Hi, I’m @KANHAIYA-VASHU
+- 👋 Hi, I’m @KANHAIYA-205122035
-- 👀 I’m interested in Problem solving with various programming language.
+- 👀 I’m interested in Problem-solving with various programming languages.
-- 🌱 I’m currently learning data structure in c
+- 🌱 I’m currently learning data structure in C++
-- 💞️ I’m looking to collaborate on c language
+- 💞️ I’m looking to collaborate on C++ language
 - 📫

 <!---